hodcroftlab/nextclade_a71/dataset/README.md

 ## Related Enteroviruses

 EV-A71 is closely related to other EV-A viruses, including CVA16, CVA7, and EV-A120.
-If your sequences may contain multiple EV-A types, we recommend using "[Multiple Datasets](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-web/getting-started.html#multi-dataset-mode)" mode rather than selecting only the EV-A71 dataset.
+If your sequences may contain multiple EV-A types, we recommend using the [Multiple Datasets](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-web/getting-started.html#multi-dataset-mode) mode rather than selecting only the EV-A71 dataset.

 This allows Nextclade to select the most appropriate dataset instead of forcing all sequences onto the EV-A71 reference tree.
 For example, CVA16 sequences may still align and receive a clade assignment (often near recombinant forms).

-Short genomic regions (particularly the 5'UTR) should be interpreted with caution.
-These regions are highly conserved among EV-A viruses and therefore often lack sufficient phylogenetic signal for reliable typing or subgenotype assignment.

-In addition, enteroviruses recombine frequently.
-Analyses based on a single genomic region may therefore miss recombination events and produce misleading evolutionary assignments.
+Please be cautious when working with short genes or fragments (e.g., 5'UTR sequences).
+These regions can be highly conserved across EV-A viruses, making genogroup and subgenogroup assignment prone to errors.
+In addition, such fragments may originate from recombinant genomes.
+Recombination is common in enteroviruses, and when analyzing only a fragment, this may go undetected.

 If you are unsure how to proceed, please contact us.
 We are happy to assist.